oneforawe/config-repo/config/win/README.md

 In addition to the physical laptop with Windows, I have access to a remote virtual machine as another development environment, which has become my primary development environment for work.
+I call it DevVM.

-* Access via Citrix Workspace 2210 ("IT" app)
+* Access via Citrix Workspace 2210 (and shortcut "IT" app to DevVM desktop)
 * Installed Software (more detail further below)
   * OS: Windows 10
   * Outlook